tevbhadra/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction
-Implementation of Monte Carlo Simulation and Time Series Models to predict stock prices.
+This is an Important part of Stock Market Prediction problem that I worked on.
+This is Implementation of Monte Carlo Simulation to predict stock prices.